ansys/DevRelDocs/2024R1/acp_24R1_md/classes_solution.md

 Query results from the solution.

 * **Parameters:**
-  - definition : The postproc definition defines what results are evaluated.
+  - definition: The postproc definition defines what results are evaluated.
 Can be given as CombinedFailureCriteria object or as string such as ‘strains’, ‘stresses’, ‘laminate_forces’, ‘deformations’, ‘temperatures’ or ‘progressive_damage’.
-  - options : Dict with the additional options used to fully configure the definition.
+  - options: Dict with the additional options used to fully configure the definition.
     - stresses: options={“eval_ins”:True} to enable the interlaminar normal stress evaluation for shells.
-  - position : Position where data is queried:
+  - position: Position where data is queried:
     - nodal, centroid, element_nodal, integration_point or element_results.
-  - selection : The selection set determines the selected nodes and elements.
+  - selection: The selection set determines the selected nodes and elements.
     Can be given as string ‘sel0’ - ‘sel5’ or ‘all’, or can be given as ObjectSelection object such as model.selection or scene.active_set.
-  - entity :  Entity for which results are evaluated.
+  - entity:  Entity for which results are evaluated.
     Currently supported: Analysis ply or analysis ply vertex.
-  - entities : If a list of entities is given, the query will also compute and return a list of results, with one array for each entity.
+  - entities: If a list of entities is given, the query will also compute and return a list of results, with one array for each entity.
   - spot: Used to identify bot, mid or top when querying layered shells.
   - component: Components to query.
 Valid components for
     - DEFORMATION